Stocking Rate & Carrying Capacity

 Stocking rate is the most critical decision managers can make to manage well for plant community health and livestock weight gain, and protect rangeland health in drought1.

-What is the Rangeland Carrying Capacity App?
+What is the Rangeland Analysis Platform?

 - How many livestock does my land support for how long?